destiny197/template/replit.md

 - Wants to see the migration in action

 ## Current Status
 - ✅ Migration to Next.js completed successfully
 - ✅ DesignCube-inspired scroll section implemented
+- ✅ Fixed Next.js configuration and workflow issues
+- ✅ Next.js server successfully running with scroll animations
 - Next.js application running on port 5000
 - All components and API routes migrated
 - Scroll section with smooth animations and green theme active
+- Green cookie component with proper styling

 ## Migration Completed
 - 2024-12-19: Successfully migrated from Express/Vite to Next.js architecture